labintsev/ladd-and-weights/paper_en.md

 This allows computer vision models to be evaluated on their detection performance across different ranges of occlusion.
 NOMAD is designed to improve the effectiveness of aerial search and rescue and to enhance collaboration between sUAS and humans, by providing a new benchmark dataset for human detection under occluded aerial views.

-In SAR operations, the objects detecting task has the following features [Du 2018]:
+Thus, the objects detecting task in SAR operations has the following features [Du 2018]:
 - **Objects are only one class**.
 As a rule, people are of the greatest interest in the search.
 Other classes of objects may also be present, but their detection is rather an exception to the rule.